Skip to content

 • mild urinary incontinence;

-Here are some intimate symptoms, which are rarely discussed, but which weigh heavily on daily life.
+These are some intimate symptoms, rarely discussed, but which weigh heavily on daily life.

-If only perimenopause were just a body thing...
+If only perimenopause was just about the body...
 But no, that would be too easy!
-Many women also describe experiencing a kind of "brain fog."
-This is a difficulty concentrating, retaining information, or finding words.
-This isn't a sign of depression or burnout: it's a very real hormonal manifestation!
+Many women also report experiencing a kind of "brain fog."
+This means difficulty concentrating, remembering information, or finding their words.
+This is not a sign of depression or burnout: it is a very real hormonal manifestation!

-Hormonal fluctuations, disrupted sleep, emotional and physical overstimulation...
-All of this can cause profound fatigue, not always relieved by a good night's sleep.
-Some women describe a loss of momentum, a need to withdraw, without being able to put it into words.
+Hormonal fluctuations, disturbed sleep, emotional and physical overstimulation...
+All of this can lead to profound fatigue, not always relieved by a good night's sleep.
+Some women speak of a loss of drive, a need to withdraw, without being able to put words to it.

 Invisible risks in the background